spilornis-ng/spilornis-ng.github.io/content/authors/admin/_index.md

 ## About Me

-I am an evolutionary biologist interested in understanding how myriad of lifeforms have evolved on earth.
+As an evolutionary biologist, my passion lies in unraveling the incredible tapestry of life on Earth.
+My research brings together the power of population genomics, phylogenomics, ecology, and natural history, fostering a multi-faceted collaborative approach to explore how diverse lifeforms have evolved and adapted over time.